TheFermani71/secure-workflow-verification/README.md

     [3,4]
   ]
 }

+This graph defines the allowed transitions between API calls.

-Workflow Verifier (Java)
+Workflow Verification

-The verifier validates execution traces received from the device.
+The Java verifier validates execution traces against the workflow graph.

-Verification pipeline:
+Verification rule:

-trace.txt
-    ↓
-TraceParser
-    ↓
-ExecutionTrace
-    ↓
-Verifier
-    ↓
+∀ transitions (prev → next) in trace must exist in workflow graph

+If the trace respects the graph:

+TRACE VALID

+Otherwise:

-TRACE VALID / TRACE INVALID
+TRACE INVALID

-WorkflowGraph

-Represents the workflow graph using an adjacency matrix.

-Each edge represents a valid transition between API calls.

-Example:

-1 → 2
-2 → 3
-3 → 4
-ExecutionTrace

-Represents a runtime execution trace as a sequence of API identifiers.

-Example:

-[1,2,3,4]

-TraceParser
+Trace Parsing

-Reads execution traces generated by the device.
+Execution traces generated by the device are stored as text files.

 Example trace file: